Dhaneesh7/Employee-Directory/README.md

 ### Frontend

-1. Go to the `backend` folder:
+1. Go to the `frontend` folder:

-cd backend
+cd frontend

 npm install